UX Metrics: The Essential Toolkit for User-Centric Design

 Customer Lifetime Value (CLV)

-To calculate CLV, you look at things like how much a customer usually spends, how often they buy, and how long they tend to stay with your business.
+To figure out CLV, look at three things: how much a customer usually spends, how often they buy, and how long they stay with you.
+For example, if someone spends $100 each time, shops five times a year, and stays for three years, their lifetime value is $1,500.

 Source: Delighted